 Siam Amazing Park

 Enthusiasts chasing after quality roller coasters might be tempted to skip Siam Park City; after all, one doesn't have to travel half way around the world to ride a Boomerang (#1752) and a SLC.
 Vortex (#1753) certainly looks the part, being constructed over a landscaped garden, but it rides just as one might expect.
 The fact that it is an extended version of the standard layout doesn't help it; once was more than enough.

 There is an operational powered coaster in one corner of the park, but it's not terribly interesting.
 Grand Canyon Express is set about twenty feet above the ground, where it meanders around at a fairly sedate pace.
 It looks very strange indeed, due to the fact that many of its supports have been extended by large concrete pillars.
 The reason for this became evident on consulting RCDB; it originally operated at Jerudong Park in Brunei, where it likely fit its terrain perfectly.
 It strikes me that this ride could be much better with a bit of theming; perhaps that might be on the cards for the future?

 Despite the lack of worthwhile coasters, I'm able to report that Siam Park City is actually a really nice park.
-Spotlessly clean and brightly coloured, the stand out attraction here is actually a Log Flume pictured across.
+Spotlessly clean and brightly coloured, the stand out attraction here is actually a Log Flume pictured above.
 There is also a drop tower, a huge observation tower, a variety of spin rides, and four custom attractions, all of which I tried.
 Two of these involved dinosaurs; a jeep ride named Jurassic Adventure and a dark walkthrough named Dinotopia.
 The third was a boat journey named Africa Adventure, which brought me past a variety of animatronic animals.
 My favourite for sheer quirkiness was Big Double Shock, a very good haunted walkthrough with one of the oddest endings I've ever seen (which I'm not going to spoil here).

 4th June 2012